mave5/AIclub/tutorial/rl.md

     * policy learning: find *pi(s)* directly
     * value learning: given state and action estimate max future reward
   * *Q(st,at)* value: expected future reward at state *st* taking action *at* assuming subsequenct actions are going to be perfect
+  * Bellman equation: relating one Q value to another Q value
+  * max future reward for taking action *at* is the current reward plus the next step's max future reward
+  * How large is Q space?